Reactish-State

 Redux devtools plugin

-Individual selector will be combined into one big object in the Redux devtools for easy inspection.
+Individual selectors are combined into a single object in Redux DevTools for easy inspection.

 import { createSelector } from "reactish-state";